 “I liked the fact that it really was an open space in which everyone’s (teachers AND students) ideas and experiences could be shared and critically engaged with.
 There was so much critical engagement and that was incredibly enriching.
 I really valued how much everyone respected each other’s thoughts and ideas” 2012 participant

 “An engaging and exciting couple of weeks.
 It’s been fantastic” 2012 participant

 The Institute of Development Studies (IDS) is the main venue.
 IDS is on the edge of the Sussex University campus, set in the middle of rolling countryside but with good transport links to Brighton.

-The programme includes lectures and discussions, ‘walkshops’ – longer discussions held on walks through the surrounding area – and social events.
+The programme includes lectures and discussions, ‘walkshops’ – longer discussions held on walks through the surrounding area – social events, and a chance to play the African Farmer online game.
 The Summer School also includes some time in smaller groups, where participants get to reflect and discuss their own work, led and mentored by members of the STEPS Centre.